imanghafoori1/laravel-smart-facades/README.md

 MyFacade::m1('hey there !');          // normal facade

-// or you may want to provide some dependecies your self :
+// or you may want to provide some dependencies yourself:
 \Facades\Bar::m1(new Foo('hey man!'), 'hey there !');   //Now only the Logger is injected
 ```

 --------------------

 ### :raising_hand: Contributing:
-If you find an issue, or have a better way to do something, feel free to open an issue or a pull request.
+If you find an issue or have a better way to do something, feel free to open an issue or a pull request.

 ### :star: Your Stars Make Us Do More :star:
 As always if you found this package useful and you want to encourage us to maintain and work on it.
-Just press the star button to declare your willing.
+Just press the star button to declare your willingness.